vulkano-rs/vulkano-book/src/02-initialization/01-initialization.md

 available on the system, this result will contain an error.
 For the sake of this example we call `expect` on the `Result`, which prints a message to stderr and terminates the application if it contains an error.
 In a real game or application you should handle that situation in a nicer way, for example by opening a dialog box with an explanation.
-This is out of scope of this guide.
+This is out of scope of this book.

 Before going further you can try your code by running: